+- South Pennine Moors SAC;

+- North Pennine Moors SAC; and

 - South Pennine Moors Phase 2 SPA;

 - North Pennine Moors SPA.

-- E2.2 These four European sites have been designated to conserve similar groups of upland habitats, wading birds and raptors, although there are some significant differences between them; see Chapters 3 and 4 for a review of qualifying habitats and species, and their conservation objectives.
+- 0.2.2 These four European sites have been designated to conserve similar groups of upland habitats, wading birds and raptors, although there are some significant differences between them; see Chapters 3 and 4 for a review of qualifying habitats and species, and their conservation objectives.

-E3 Impact Pathways
+0.3 Impact Pathways

-- E3.1 The HRA screening assessment identified a range of likely significant effects on the North and South Pennine Moorlands that could result from the Core Strategy for Bradford district.
+- 0.3.1 The HRA screening assessment identified a range of likely significant effects on the North and South Pennine Moorlands that could result from the Core Strategy for Bradford district.
 This list has been reviewed and rationalised, with new impact categories added as part of the Appropriate Assessment procedure.
-Impact pathways now considered likely to significantly affect the European sites are: - Loss of supporting habitats (directly or indirectly); - Increased water demand; - Impacts on water quality; - Increased emissions to air: - Collision mortality risk and displacement due to wind turbine developments; - Recreational impacts, including walkers, dogs, trampling and erosion; and - A range of urban edge effects, including fly-tipping, invasive species, wildfire and increased predation. - E3.2 Chapter 5 describes the available evidence about these impact pathways in relation to the North and South Pennine Moors.
+Impact pathways now considered for likely significantly effects on the European sites are: - Loss of supporting habitats (directly or indirectly); - Increased water demand; - Impacts on water quality; - Increased emissions to air; - Collision mortality risk and displacement due to wind turbine developments; - Recreational impacts, including walkers, dogs, trampling and erosion; and - A range of urbanisation impacts, including fly-tipping, invasive species, wildfire and increased predation. - 0.3.2 Chapter 6 describes the available evidence about these impact pathways in relation to the North and South Pennine Moors.